List of New Testament verses not included in modern English translations: Mark 16:9–20

-The twelve verses shown in the KJV, called the "longer ending" of Mark, usually are retained in modern versions, although sometimes separated from verse 8 by an extra space, or enclosed in brackets, or relegated to a footnote, and accompanied by a note to the effect that this ending is not found in the very oldest Greek mss but it is found in sources almost as old.
+The twelve verses shown in the KJV, called the "longer ending" of Mark, usually are retained in modern versions, although sometimes separated from verse 8 by an extra space, or enclosed in brackets, or relegated to a footnote, and accompanied by a note to the effect that this ending is not found in the very oldest Greek manuscripts but it is found in sources almost as old.

 The RV of 1881 put an extra space between verse 8 and this verse 9 and included a marginal note to that effect, a practice followed by many subsequent English versions.
 The RSV edition of 1947 ends its main text at verse 8 and then in a footnote provides this ending with the note that "other texts and versions" include it; but the revised RSV of 1971 and the NRSV reverted to the practice of the RV.

-Although the longer ending appears in 99 percent of the surviving Greek mss and most ancient versions, there is strong evidence, both external and internal, for concluding that it was not part of the original text of the Gospel.
+Although the longer ending appears in 99% of the surviving Greek manuscripts and most ancient versions, there is strong evidence, both external and internal, for concluding that it was not part of the original text of the Gospel.
 B.F.
 Westcott theorized that these verses "are probably fragments of apostolic tradition, though not parts of the evangelic text."